 You should understand your market and price elasticity of demand.
 To ensure a competitive place in the market, a cost and price analysis for your products and services should be performed:

 Where are your products compared to similar products?
 Are you ahead of your competitors?
 Are they copying you, pricing lower, or maybe they are higher than you with a premium product?
 Is the market saturated with comparable products?
 Maybe your product is obsolete and threatened with being replaced.

 Are you a market leader with the greatest share?
 If you are, you can focus on gaining economies of scale in production and distribution.
 If you would like to be a challenger, then your pricing strategy should reflect that.

 Price Elasticity of Demand

 Next, determine the demand for your product and the price elasticity of demand in the market you’re pursuing.
+Relationship breakdown: know your options.
+Find experienced divorce lawyers in parramatta for your family issues.
+Find solution today!.
 If demand changes substantially with price changes, whether up or down, then demand is elastic.
 If demand does not change much when the prices change, then demand is inelastic and consumers will buy your products regardless.

 Ordinarily, the higher the price, the lower the demand.
 The exception is for luxury items where a very high price signals a product of a higher quality.

 Consumers are not so sensitive to price growth if the product is unique or has a high value.
 On the other hand, consumers are more sensitive to price increases if there is a lower priced alternative or substitute product.